 Before a map can be made from a GML document, the geo-spatial features must be extracted from the document and transformed to a suitable graphical representation with styling tools.
 The process of interpreting the GML data in symbols, such as line styles, area, and volume filling, is known as map styling.
 X3D (XML 3D), for example, is one technology that can be used for the presentation of GML data in a graphical format.
 The graphical representation is then rendered into a viewable image.
-An example that utilizes some of these technologies is AxioMap, an application using XML for Interactive on-line mapping [1].
 Making a vector map on the web with GML data involves three steps: feature extraction, map styling, and graphic rendering [35].
 To view an SVG or X3D data file, it is necessary to have a suitable graphical data viewer [26].
 While some of the viewers have been built into Internet Explorer and Mozilla web browsers, several plug-ins are currently being developed for other applications.